-Compared to 2021, we have consumed less electricity and petrol in 2022 because of the unexpected market downwards as well as the increased business development activities since the outbreak of COVID-19.
+Compared to 2022, we have consumed less electricity in 2023 because of the unexpected market downwards as well as the increased business development activities.

 The Company target on reducing the energy consumption 2 - 3% for next year.

 We have adopted the following measures: